 These angry people usually attack you rudely with a “how dare you” attitude.
 This is unacceptable and you do not need to respond to these people.
 Hit the delete button if it is in your control to do so.
 Or just ignore them.

 Then there are The Criticizers.
 The criticizers are insecure people.
-They have to put you down in order to feel good about themselves.
+They need to put you down to feel good about themselves.
 There is nothing wrong with constructive criticism as discussed earlier.
 But the criticizers do just one thing.
 And that is criticize.

-They need to criticize other people in order to compensate for some perceived inadequacy in themselves.
+They need to criticize other people to compensate for some perceived inadequacy in themselves.

 Criticizers may also be afraid of being criticized themselves.
 Which is one reason they might feel the need to criticize other people.

-Now that we have covered some ways you can deal with nasty rude commenters; it’s time to take a look at some of the ways you can deal with legitimate negative reviews.
+Now that we have covered some ways you can deal with nasty rude commenters; it’s time to look at some of the ways you can deal with legitimate negative reviews.

 Legitimate negative reviews are those that fall in the categories of constructive criticism and opposing view points.
 Even though these comments are not nasty or rude; they can still be hard to take.